zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 evaluateFee
 ~~~~~~~~~~~~

-The ``evaluateFee`` interface implements the cost estimate for the transaction.
+The ``evaluateFee`` interface is used to estimate the transaction fee.

 The method to call this interface is as follows: